misswhy/Hello-/README.md

 5. Use git clone ssh mode to clone the project onto local laptop
 6. Added another collaborator to the project
 7. Edit read-me files and commit to local repository
-8. Pull out latest changes from github, solve conflict with local changes
+8. Pull out latest changes from github, solve conflict with local change and merge
+9. Push the latest version to github
+10. Close the issue of setting up git and learning github basic operations.